Medicare Part D Medication Transition policy

 - Enrollees residing in long-term care (LTC) facilities.

-- Continuing enrollees affected by formulary changes from one contract year to the next.
+- Continuing enrollees affected by negative formulary changes from one contract year to the next.

 HealthPartners will provide a one-time, temporary supply of non-formulary Part D drugs in order to accommodate the immediate needs of an enrollee.
-Non-formulary drugs include (1) Part D drugs that are not on the HealthPartners formulary; (2) drugs previously approved for coverage under an exception once the exception expires; and (3) Part D drugs that are on HealthPartners formulary but require prior authorization or step therapy, or that have an approved quantity limit lower than the beneficiary’s current dose, under HealthPartners utilization management rules.
+Non-formulary drugs include (1) Part D drugs that are not on the HealthPartners formulary and (2) Part D drugs that are on HealthPartners formulary but require prior authorization or step therapy (or that have an approved quantity limit lower than the beneficiary’s current dose) under HealthPartners utilization management rules.

-This transition policy provides a one-time temporary 30-day fill at the retail setting (unless the enrollee presents a prescription written for less than 30 days) anytime during the first 90 days of the beneficiary’s enrollment in a plan, beginning on the enrollee’s effective date of coverage, or the first 90 days of the contract year for continuing enrollees.
-Thirty days allows the plan and/or the enrollee sufficient time to work with the prescriber to either switch to a therapeutically equivalent medication on HealthPartners formulary or complete an exception request to maintain the coverage of the non-formulary drug based upon medical necessity reasons.
+This transition policy provides a one-time, temporary fill of at least a month's supply of medication at the retail setting (unless the enrollee presents a prescription written for less than a month's supply in which case HealthPartners will allow multiple fills to provide up to a total of a month of medication) anytime during the first 90 days of the beneficiary’s enrollment in a plan, beginning on the enrollee’s effective date of coverage, or the first 90 days of the contract year for continuing enrollees.
+A month allows the plan and/or the enrollee sufficient time to work with the prescriber to either switch to a therapeutically equivalent medication on HealthPartners drug list or complete an exception request to maintain the coverage of the non-formulary drug based upon medical necessity reasons.

 The cost sharing for the one-time transition will never exceed the enrollee’s maximum copayment or coinsurance amounts and includes enrollee’s low income subsidy amounts, if eligible.
 Cost sharing will be based upon the appropriate tier the non-formulary drug labeled, meaning brand drugs will process under the brand copay when appropriate.